 - Cull means to choose or select, especially when separating the preferred from the inferior.

 - Other names for cull lumber include culled lumber or scrap bin lumber.

 You will see cull lumber sold in various ways.
 It may have a standard price per stick no matter the dimensions, such as 51 cents per stick.
 Or, it could be bundled together and sold by the bundle.
 You may even see a free scrap bin when they don't want to waste the effort to label and sell it.Continue to 5 of 6 below.

 Look for wood with damage that would be easy to cut off or work around.
 If your project doesn't need perfect pieces (such as a cat condo that's going to be covered in carpeting), you don't have to worry about blemishes, but you may not want pieces that are very warped.
 Then, measure to see if there are enough good board feet past the damaged area to meet your needs.
 When you find something that works, load it into your cart before someone else gets a chance to grab it.
 Cull lumber moves quickly.

 Don't see everything you need?
 The cull lumber inventory changes daily, so it may be worth checking back tomorrow.

 Tips for Buying Cull Lumber

-- Ask an associate what day(s) they get their lumber deliveries.
+- Ask an associate what day(s) the business get its lumber deliveries.
 This will generally be the best day to visit the cull rack.
 You will also be able to buy more quantities of similar pieces, such as 2x4 culls from a delivery.
 If you need more than one or two pieces, this is a good strategy.